domainaware/parsedmarc/README.rst

    :target: https://raw.githubusercontent.com/domainaware/parsedmarc/master/docs/_static/screenshots/dmarc-summary-charts.png

 ``parsedmarc`` is a Python module and CLI utility for parsing DMARC reports.
-When used with Elasticsearch and Kibana, it works as a self-hosted open source alternative to commercial DMARC report processing services such as Agari, Dmarcian, and OnDMARC.
+When used with Elasticsearch and Kibana (or Splunk), it works as a self-hosted open source alternative to commercial DMARC report processing services such as Agari, Dmarcian, and OnDMARC.

 Features
 ========